 Ishiwata 022 tubing.
 1th generation Shimano 600

-, fully original down to the Vredestein Sprint Vederlicht tyres.
-Gazelle Champion Mondial A-frame - 1977
+, fully original down to the Vredestein Sprint Vederlicht tyres. (as bought) Gazelle Champion Mondial A-frame - 1977

 Golden Yellow, Reynolds 531, Suntour Superbe

 .
 Unlike most A-frames, this one has no eyelets...